Nifty Jan futures trade at premium

-Infosys, RIL and TCS were the top traded stock futures contracts in F&O segment for January expiry.
+Tata Motors, RIL and Bharti Airtel were the top traded stock futures contracts in F&O segment for January expiry.

 The January 2020 F&O contracts will expire on 28 January 2020.